mikecokina/elisa/README.rst

 previous run.

-Binary Stars Radial Curves Fitting - No Period
+Binary Stars Radial Curves Fitting - No Ephemeris
 ----------------------------------------------

-Another story is, if we do not have enough information / measurements and we are not able determine period with desired accurance.
-Analytics modules of elisa are capable to handle such situation and gives you tools to fit period and primary minimum time as unknown parameters.
+In case we do not have enough information / measurements and we are not able determine ephemeris with desired accuracy, analytics modules of elisa are capable to handle such situation and gives you tools to fit period and primary minimum time as unknown parameters.
 In such case, `xs` values has to be supplied in form::

     {